twilio/twilio-cli/README.md

 ### Ngrok integration

-When you set a webhook, if you specify a URL that uses the host name of `localhost` or `127.0.0.1`, the Twilio CLI will automatically create an ngrok tunnel for you and set your webhook to the new ngrok URL.
+When you set a webhook, if you specify a URL that uses the host name of `localhost` or `127.0.0.1`, the twilio-cli will automatically create an ngrok tunnel for you and set your webhook to the new ngrok URL.
 For example:

 ```
 twilio incoming-phone-number:update [PN sid or E.164] --sms-url http://localhost:5000/handle_sms